getify/You-Dont-Know-JS/async & performance/ch5.md

 } );
 ```

-And you can send events to the Worker:
+And you can send the `"message"` event to the Worker:

 ```js
 w1.postMessage( "something cool to say" );